Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_00.md

 If you've chosen ES6 or TypeScript, it will need eventually to compile code into ES5 — the only language currently fully supported in modern browsers.
 ES6 can be compiled to ES5 using Babel or Traceur, while Typescript has it's own compiler.

 TypeScript is the recommended choice by the Angular team.
-This is due to some reasons, one of them is most advanced support of decorators in TypeScript among other compilers.
+This is due to several reasons, one of them being that TypeScript provides the most advanced support of decorators compared with other compilers.
-Decorators are still considered as an experimental feature that will likely appear only in ES7, so most compiler don't have full support of them.
-What's decorators and how they are used in Angular2?
+Decorators are still considered an experimental feature that will likely appear only in ES7, so most compilers don't fully support them.
+What are decorators and how they are used in Angular2?
 You'll learn a bit more later.

-Besides decorators reason, TypeScript has convenient built-in type-checking support via declaration files and richer toolkit in general in comparison to other mentioned compilers.
+Besides decorator support, TypeScript has convenient built-in type-checking support via declaration files, and a richer toolkit in general in comparison to other mentioned compilers.

-Angular2-Meteor packages come with a built-in TypeScript compiler plugin, which means you don't need to worry about installing any other compiler packages.
+The Angular2-Meteor packages comes with a built-in TypeScript compiler plugin, which means you don't need to worry about installing any other compiler packages.

-As of Meteor 1.2, Meteor supports ES6 by default, in order to avoid conflicts between TypeScript and Meteor ECMAScript package, you'll need to remove it:
+As of Meteor 1.2, Meteor supports ES6 by default.
+In order to avoid conflicts between TypeScript and Meteor ECMAScript package, you'll need to remove it:

     $ meteor remove ecmascript

 As you already might know, there are new `import` and `export` statements that have arrived in ES6.
-They are part of a notation that is supposed to separate an app into isolated modules, thus, helping us to structure our app as we want.
+They are part of a notation that is supposed to separate an app into isolated modules, thus helping us structure our app as we want.

 TypeScript can compile each file into a separate module.
 So lets learn how we are going use modules in our app.